Clue Birth Control is a feature of your trusted and beloved Clue app.

 Please find the FDA device summary here.
 It discusses the device itself, its technical characteristics, and a comparison to the predicate device, Natural Cycles.

-When used typically (how an average person would use it) Clue Birth Control is about 92% effective.
-When used perfectly (exactly as directed), Clue Birth Control is about 97% effective at preventing pregnancy.
-This means that when Clue Birth Control is used typically, 8 out of 100 people are expected to become pregnant within one year.
-When used perfectly, 3 out of 100 people are expected to become pregnant within one year.
+When used typically (not always used according to instructions) Clue Birth Control is 92% effective.
+When used perfectly (always used exactly according to instructions), Clue Birth Control is 97% effective at preventing pregnancy.
+This means that when Clue Birth Control is used typically, 8 out of 100 women are expected to become pregnant within one year.
+When used perfectly, 3 out of 100 women are expected to become pregnant within one year.

-As a comparison, 85 out of 100 women and people with cycles who are sexually active with a male partner who produces sperm, typically get pregnant over one year without using any form of birth control.
+As a comparison, 85 out of 100 women who are sexually active with a male partner who produces sperm, typically get pregnant over one year without using any form of birth control.

 |Typical use||Perfect use|